bartke/datastream/README.md

 - **S3/minio compatible storage** - key=path, valu=file content

-There is also a freestanding settings server implementation example using sqlite3 with a local gRPC service implementation under `examples/server/`.
+There is also a freestanding settings server implementation example using sqlite3 with a local gRPC service implementation under `examples/server/` and a self-communication example.

 ## Examples